 The New Zealand Defence Service Medal: This medal recognises non-operational and operational military service in the NZ Armed Forces by New Zealanders since 3 September 1945.
 The Royal Warrant for the NZ Defence Service Medal states that the medal is to recognise the contribution made to New Zealand by those who, on or after 3 September 1945, have undertaken attested service in the Royal New Zealand Navy, New Zealand Army, Royal New Zealand Air Force, regular or territorial forces, including those who undertook Compulsory Military Training (CMT) and National Service.

-150th Anniversary of the New Zealand Army Commemorative Medal: Originally struck in 1995 by the Wellington Army Association for those who had served in the New Zealand Army at any point in its history 25 March 1845 to 25 March 1995 – applicants for the medal were required to sign a Statutory Declaration that they (or a relative for posthumous applications) had so served.
+150th Anniversary of the New Zealand Army Medal: An unofficial commemorative medals, originally struck in 1995 by the Wellington Army Association for those who had served in the New Zealand Army at any point in its history 25 March 1845 to 25 March 1995 – applicants for the medal were required to sign a Statutory Declaration that they (or a relative for posthumous applications) had so served.
 The riband is khaki with crimson edges and a double crimson central stripe.

 New Zealand Service Medal 1946-1949: This medal was instituted in 1995 to recognise New Zealand military personnel who served in the occupation forces in Japan between March 1946 and March 1949.
 In 2002 the Royal Warrant was amended to also recognise service between September 1945 and March 1946, including service by the crews of HMNZ Ships Gambia and Achilles in Japanese waters.
 Since 1995 this medal has been issued to over 4,700 veterans or their families.
 About 13,000 New Zealanders, including several hundred women, are eligible for this medal.
 Fifteen New Zealand military personnel were killed in accidents or died of sickness in Japan during the occupation.